Erectile Dysfunction Specialist in Charlotte, NC

 Why More Men Choose Dr. Tapscott

 In short, Dr. Tapscott's training in Urologic and Male Sexual Health is second to none.
-As a board certified urologist and fellowship trained in male and female sexual dysfunction, Dr. Tapscott is the area leader in helping men suffering from erectile dysfunction.
+Dr. Tapscott is a board-certified urologist and fellowship-trained in male and female sexual dysfunction.
 This includes additional subspecialty training by completing a fellowship in male sexual dysfunction, and urologic prosthetics at The Cleveland Clinic.
-Because of this, men from surrounding areas of Lake Norman, Concord, Gastonia, Fort Mill, South Park and Mooresville make the drive with confidence that their ED will be a thing of the past.
+Dr. Tapscott’s subspecialty interests have been nationally recognized at many urologic and sexual medicine society meetings.

 What is Erectile Dysfunction?